ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 __We rotate frequently between teams__, meaning that we're almost always teaching someone the domain, the architecture, and the codebase.
 As a result, we are incentivized to make sure the code is understandable and abstracted correctly; and we feel acute pain around explaining poorly abstracted code.

 Generally speaking, these practices lower the threshold at which our brains might otherwise naturally seek for better abstractions.
 This is good!
-And it gets more important for people with greater computational abilities.

-__This is actually the reverse of most people's intuition__, which is (rather derogatorily) that Smart People don't need to follow the same practices as Ordinary People.
+These practices are even more important for people with greater computational abilities. __This is actually the reverse of most people's intuition__, which is (rather derogatorily) that Smart People don't need to follow the same practices as Ordinary People.
 Don't fall into this trap around testing and abstractions.
 If you think you're so smart, then consider Abstraction to be an act of _noblesse oblige_ for the rest of us.

   [knuth]: https://en.wikipedia.org/wiki/Donald_Knuth